Oh, Dave, Where Have You Gone? | by Warren Goldie

 He didn’t show up at work — for a week.
-My phone calls met with no response.
-Erma, the beehive dooed woman who was our VP of Human Resources, would only say that he was ill.
-I knew little about Dave’s family and wasn’t even sure he had any friends.
-One night I went over to his house and rapped on the doors and windows, but to no avail.
+My phone calls weren’t answered.
+Erma, the beehive dooed woman who was our VP of Human Resources, would only say that Dave was ill.
+I knew little about his family and I wasn’t sure he had any other friends.
+One night when I could take it no longer, I went over to his house and rapped on the doors and windows, but to no avail.

 Dave was gone.

-I moved around the country — the Bay Area, L.A., Washington, Boston — working mostly in high tech communications.
+I moved around the country — the Bay Area, L.A., Boston — working mostly in high tech as a copywriter.

-A few years ago I found myself back in Baltimore to see family.
-It was a cold March afternoon, as I buttoned up my coat against a razor-sharp wind and marched into the public library, settled into a chair and picked up the closest book, a photo essay of the Caribbean.
+A few years ago, I was back in Baltimore to visit family.
+It was a late March.
+I buttoned up my coat against a razor-sharp wind and strode into the public library for a little warmth, settled into a chair and picked up the closest book, a photo essay of the Caribbean.

 I recognized Dave immediately.
-His trademark orange hair had become gray and wild, though still orange flecked.
-His face was cracked granite and white whiskered, the irises of his eyes tinged in yellow.
-He was still slender.
+His trademark orange hair had become gray and wild, though still flecked with color.
+His face was cracked granite and white-whiskered, the irises of his eyes tinged in yellow.
+Still he was a wisp of a guy.

-I stared over the top of my book, flummoxed.
-He drifted by, toting the big pack, which I could see was filled to capacity, maybe with all those plans and dreams — the family, the house, the stock portfolio — buried down among the cans and bottles and who knew what else that was in there.
-I imagined his other future, the unlived one, pressed tightly into some inner pocket, pulsing with latent energy, threatening to blow the bag to pieces.
+I stared over the top of my book, confused as Dave drifted by, toting the big pack, which I could see was filled to capacity, maybe with all those plans and dreams he’d had long ago — the family, house, stock portfolio — buried down among cans and bottles and who knew what else was in there.
+I imagined his “future,” the other, unlived one, pressed tightly into some inner pocket, pulsing with latent energy, threatening to blow the bag to pieces.